-The server will respond with details of all recorded statistics, with result set to 0 indicating that it iterated over all statistics (even when the total number of statistics is zero).
+The server responds with details of all recorded statistics, with a result set to 0 to indicate that it iterated over all statistics (even when the total number of statistics is zero).

-statistic-reset-all command
+16.3.5 statistic-reset-all Command

-statistic-reset command sets all statistics to their neutral values: 0 for integer, 0.0 for float, 0h0m0s0us for time duration and "" for string type.
+The statistic-reset command sets all statistics to their neutral values: 0 for integer, 0.0 for float, 0h0m0s0us for time duration, and "" for string type.
 An example command may look like this: